oxfordcontrol/TRS.jl/README.md

 ```
 where `x` in the `n-`dimensional variable.
 This is a **matrix-free** method returning highly accurate solutions efficiently by solving a **single** eigenproblem.
 It accesses `P` *only* via matrix multiplications (i.e. via `mul!`), so it can take full advantage of `P`'s structure/sparsity.

+ToDo:
+* Remove Polynomials dependency
+* Read about cg's shift in the hardcase

 Furthermore, the following extensions are supported:
 * [Ellipsoidal norms](#ellipsoidal-norms): `‖x‖ = sqrt(x'Cx)` for any positive definite `C`
 * [Linear equality constraints](#equality-constraints): `Ax = b`